Our Long Island Slip-And-Fall Injury Lawyers Hold Negligent Property Owners Accountable

 Notice can either be actual notice or constructive notice.
 Constructive notice means that the landowner should have known that the defective condition existed.
 For example, water on the floor, an unlevel sidewalk or broken overhead lighting that existed for a long enough time for the owner to notice and remedy it.
 If the defendant can prove that they did not have notice of the condition or that the condition was “transient”, they will not be considered negligent for their lack of action.

-Examples Of Slip, Trip And Fall Accidents
+Examples Of Slip-And-Fall Accidents

 I have helped people who have had an accident due to the following conditions: